-Airbus has strengthened its partnership with China today by signing a Memorandum of Understanding which outlines plans to increase the number and type of aircraft built in the country.
-Specifically, the agreement includes delivery of the first-ever Chinese-built A350s by 2021 from the Completion and Delivery Centre at the Tianjin facility.
+Airbus has strengthened its partnership with China today by signing a Memorandum of Understanding which outlines plans to increase the number and type of aircraft assembled or finished in the country.
+Specifically, the agreement includes delivery of the first-ever Chinese-finished A350s by 2021 from the Completion and Delivery Centre at the Tianjin facility.

 In a press release, Airbus stated: “both sides commit to a further deepening and broadening of cooperation in the aviation industry.”

 This new agreement will see Airbus increase its production at its Tianjin facility, which already takes care of the final assembly of A320 family aircraft.
 Over 450 A320 aircraft have been finished in Tianjin since the facility opened in 2008.
 The facility is on track to reach Airbus’s target of delivering six aircraft a month from Tianjin, up from the current three, by the end of 2019.
 This is a part of Airbus’ global plan to reach a production rate of 63 aircraft per month for the A320 family by 2021.

 Work on the A350 XWB aircraft will be integrated into the facility’s Completion and Delivery Centre from the second half of 2020, with the first planes delivered by 2021.
-The center, which was opened in 2017, has already carried out work installing cabins, painting aircraft and flight testing the A330 model.
+The center, which was opened in 2017, has already carried out work installing cabins, painting aircraft, and flight testing the A330 model.
 The planes will still be manufactured in Europe but will now be completed in China.

 In a statement, Airbus chief executive, Guillaume Faury, commented that the partnership with China was of “great importance” and said that Airbus is “committed to working with our Chinese partners to shape the future of the industry.”